atsushieno/aap-juce/README.md

 It should build on any kind of Linux desktop, but since we cannot make sure to write code that works on every distro, it may fail.
 So far only Ubuntu 19.10 is the verified desktop.

 You need Android SDK.
 If you install it via Android Studio it is usually placed under `~/Android/Sdk`.
-You also need Android NDK 21.0.
+You also need Android NDK, most likely 21.0 (no verification with other versions).
 It would be installed under `~/Android/Sdk/ndk/21.*`.

 Once they are all set, simply run `make`.